What is the minimalist living trend? We clean up with clichés like strelies living and radical mucking out

-- Living in a minimalist way means limiting yourself to clear shapes, colors and the essentials
+- Minimalistic Living means limiting yourself to clear shapes, colors and the essentials

-- The minimalist apartment can provide more mental clarity, mindfulness and gratitude
+- The minimalist Apartment can lead to more mental clarity, mindfulness and gratitude

-- Minimalism is not about radical mucking out, but about living consciously
+- Bei Minimalism it's not about radical mucking out, but about conscious living

 The topic of minimalism has long since moved from its unknown niche into the mainstream.
 Millions of people enjoy living without unnecessary ballast, limiting themselves to the essentials and only calling a few selected possessions their own.